-Although the Commissioner is ultimately accountable to the electorate via the ballot box, a Police and Crime Panel (PCP) is also established under the Police Reform and Social Responsibility Act and is charged with scrutinising and supporting the work of the Commissioner.
+The Commissioner is ultimately accountable to the electorate via the ballot box.
+A Police and Crime Panel (PCP) is also established under the Police Reform and Social Responsibility Act and is charged with scrutinising and supporting the work of the Commissioner.
 The Panel, however, cannot hold the Chief Constable to account.